-Today, March 2nd, marks National Read Across America Day, otherwise known as Dr. Seuss Day.
-This day in history links back to what is known as Dr. Seuss’ birthday.
-Dr. Seuss is not longer alive, he would have been 113 this year.
+Today, March 2nd marks National Read Across America Day, otherwise known as Dr. Seuss Day.
+This day in history links back to what is known as Dr. Seuss’s birthday.
+Dr. Seuss is no longer alive, he would have been 113 this year.
 He lives on in his beloved books and continues to be a celebration of reading.

 National Reading Across America Day was first initiated in May 1997 when a small group at the